For my last two interviews with Lisa Lutz - for her first book and for her second

 You miss the late great Donald Westlake

-You like to forget you're in a public place and start laughing so hard that you're choking and tearing up and enjoy the resulting stares at others
+You like to forget you're in a public place and start laughing so

 You would like your family to appear normal